Frequently Asked Questions.

 1 Musa-Veloso K, Paulionis L, Pelipyagina T, Evans M. A Randomized, Double-Blind, Placebo-Controlled, Multicentre Trial of the Effects of a Shrimp Protein Hydrolysate on Blood Pressure.
 Int J Hypertens.
 2019;2019:2345042.
 Published 2019 Aug 5. doi:10.1155/2019/2345042.
 Ref. table 4.

-Have any studies conducted on patients with renal or hepatic concerns?
+Have any studies been conducted on patients with renal or hepatic concerns?
 Is PreCardix® safe to use in these patients?

 Can PreCardix® provide any protection to end organ damage?